dan-ryan21/cs230_ASR-CLD/README.md

 * python asr-cld/generate_train_dev_sets.py

-#### The command below will then train the model with the specified batch size and number of epochs
+#### The command below will then train the model with the specified batch size and number of epochs.
+The model parameters will be saved to the /models directory with the default tr_model.hr filename.

 * python asr-cld/train_model.py $batch_size $num_epochs

 #### Finally, the model can be evaluated with the following command.
 The model will be evaluated against the dev training set, with accuracy reported.
 Then, predictions will be made against the test set and the predictions will be saved to files.
+The name of the model to use can be passed as an argument.
+If no argument is passed, the last training model will be used.
+All models should be located in the /models directory.

-* python asr-cld/evaluate_model.py
+* python asr-cld/evaluate_model.py $model_name